 Providing researcher development opportunities is important at Queen's and reflects the national and European-wide focus on enhancing the research environment and culture.
 Queen’s has demonstrated its commitment to enhancing the experience of research staff by signing the refreshed Concordat to support the career development of researchers (2019).
 This Concordat contains a set of principles and obligations that universities are expected to address in relation to support the experience, development and wellbeing of research staff.

 Further to this, Queen’s holds the European Commission’s HR Excellence in Research Award, which recognises the University’s efforts in improving the working conditions and career development opportunities for its researchers.
 Queen’s was the first University across Ireland to receive the Award, and it enhances our reputation as an attractive destination for researchers from all over the world.

-The University's implementation of these actions is reviewed every two years, most recently in January 2018, with an external review due in January 2020.
+The University's implementation of these actions is reviewed every two years, with an internal review due in January 2022.

 - Researcher Development Action Plan - January 2020 (updated)